josepplloo/my-company-spa/README.md

 Several things I would've liked to do but I didn't have enough time.

-- Add proptypes and TypeScript for type cheking.
+- Add proptypes and TypeScript for type checking.
 - Deepen in `react-md` to get more familiar with the library and customize the theming and components.
 - Add more unit tests.
 - A global state management hook.
-- Ask for the design spects.
+- Ask for the design specs.
 - Add eslint configuration.
 - Add post CSS config to avoid camel case styles in SASS files.